-This voice becomes even louder as you get closer to what you would like to accomplish, or when you finally decide to try to do something new or feel ready to take some risks.
+This voice becomes even louder as you get closer to what you would like to accomplish or when you finally decide to try to do something new or feel ready to take some risks.
 Your responses to these events happens mostly without you realising them.
-You merely find yourselves grow shy, end abruptly relationships, leave school, give up a job because you think you're not up to it or a project because there is no guarantee of success.
+You merely find yourselves grow shy, end relationships abruptly, leave school, give up a job because you think you're not up to it or a project because there is no guarantee of success.
 And you keep asking yourself why this seems always happen to you.

 “It's when we play safe that we create a world of utmost insecurity.”
 Dag Hammarskjold

-Fortunately, there are ways out from this circle.
-Once you are aware of your insecurities, and the impact they are having on your life; you can begin to challenge them.
+Fortunately, there are ways out of this circle.
+Once you are aware of your insecurities and their impact on your life, you can begin to challenge them.

 You can start by challenging negative self-talk and change old useless habit with new positive ones.
 But first, you need to do some self-exploration to understand how to overcome the issue.